swetha-1006/FindS_Electricity/README.md

 # FindS_Electricity
-Implementation of Find-S Algorithm using Electricity Load Dataset in Google Colab
+Implementation of Find-S Algorithm using Electricity Load Dataset